 Three requirements must be met for an individual to be eligible for Home and Community Based Services.
 The individual must be eligible in all three categories:

-The ULTC-100 XE "ULTC-100: for HCBS" assessment form is used to determine that the individual qualifies for nursing home care, which also entitles him/her to HCBS services.
+The ULTC-100 XE "ULTC-100.2: for HCBS" assessment form is used to determine that the individual qualifies for nursing home care, which also entitles him/her to HCBS services.
 The assessment may be done in the hospital, nursing home, or in the individual’s own home.
 This assessment is completed by a social worker or case manager, with one part completed by the individual’s physician.
-A second assessment, the MINS (Most in Need of Service) screen is completed for HCBS eligibility, which further measures mobility, confusion, bladder and bowel incontinence.
+The individual must show a need in two of the five areas of ADLs that include: eating, bathing, dressing/grooming, toileting, and transferring before an applicant can be considered in need of the waiver.
+A second assessment, the MINS (Most in Need of Service) screen is completed for HCBS eligibility, which further measures mobility, confusion, and bladder and bowel incontinence.
 This is usually done at the same time as the ULTC-100 assessment.

 Starting July 1, 2003 Part I and Part II of the application must be completed and sent in to the county Department of Human Services before the ULTC-100 or a home assessment can be done by the Single Entry Point agency.